 There are several areas to cover when reviewing an EB-5 entity’s track record.
 These include the following:

-- The developer’s total development experience.
+- The project developer’s total development experience.

 - The number of projects the project developer has successfully completed.

 - The developer’s experience with the regional center sponsoring the project.